-Defining swing trading is pretty simple.
-It’s a short-term forex trading strategy for a trader buying or selling currency, based upon technical indicators that suggest the future occurrence of a downward or upward trend.
+Swing trading is a short-term strategy for a trader who is buying or selling currency using technical indicators that suggest an impending price movement.
 This trend can span any length of time, ranging from days to weeks.
-Swing traders place a heavy amount of emphasis upon technical analysis, as a means of tracking a currency and determining when a “swing” is likely to occur.
-Swing trading generally means the trader will not be concerned with the long-term value of a currency, looking instead to profit from peaks and dips in momentum.
+Swing traders place a heavy emphasis on technical analysis as a means of tracking a currency and determining when a “swing” is likely to occur.
+Swing trading generally means the trader isn’t concerned with the long-term value of a currency; they’re instead looking to profit from peaks and dips in momentum.

 Advantages of Swing Trading

-Many trading methodologies have you strapped in for the long haul—long trading hours, long positions, and long-term commitment is often the call of the day.
-Swing trading is the antiphrasis of that method, offering traders a huge amount of flexibility.
-Since you aren’t looking to hold anything long-term, working instead from price swings, you have a fair amount of trading flexibility.
-Jumping between sessions is plausible, while strictly day trading is another option; regardless of your trading time preference, swing trading is flexible enough to suit.
+Many trading methodologies have you strapped in for the long haul—long trading hours, long positions, and long-term commitments are often the call of the day.
+Swing trading takes a different approach, offering traders a huge amount of flexibility.
+Because you aren’t looking to hold anything long term, working instead from price swings, you have a fair amount of trading flexibility.
+Jumping between sessions is plausible, whereas strictly day trading is another option.
+Regardless of your trading-time preference, swing trading is flexible enough to suit.

-Trading with clear boundaries is advised, though grey areas can appear with some trading strategies.
-Where swing trading is so heavily based upon technical analysis, you can establish more control.
-Understanding when trades are against you can become easier to grasp, so you can limit the damage when necessary.
-Trading strategies that emphasize long positions offer up a wide berth on boundaries, while swing trading can make things easier to read.
+Trading within clear boundaries is advised, though gray areas can appear with some trading strategies.
+Swing trading is so heavily based on technical analysis that you can establish more control.
+Trading strategies that emphasize long positions offer up a wide berth on boundaries, but swing trading can make things easier to read.

 Potential to dip in and out of the market

 Swing trading allows you the freedom of dipping in and out of the market without too much fuss, so you can identify more trading opportunities.
 Within nearly any financial chart, you will see evidence of an emerging pattern, but swing traders will be looking for support and resistance.